Should You Waterproof a New Tent?

 Have you ever wondered if you should waterproof a brand new tent before you use it?
 I’ve had some bad experiences with new tents so now I always make sure I waterproof them before I use them for the first time.

-Should you waterproof a new tent?
-Yes, you should waterproof new tents prior to using them for the first time.
+You should waterproof new tents prior to using them for the first time.
 Rainfly and floor seams usually need more sealant and inconsistencies in the manufacturing process can cause other seams to leak.
 The additional UV and rain protection will also extend the tent’s life.

 Keep reading to find out how to waterproof your new tent.